 5. Plan, Do, Check, Act (PDCA) procedure structure drives improvement

 A PDCA structure is used to provide a logical flow that describe the key elements of a process that include the planning steps, what the exact “do” activities are, how you should check the results of your “do” activities to ensure the user is achieving the plan, and the “act” step of what or how to change.

-- Active voice construction to reduce task confusion.
+6. Active voice construction reduces task confusion

+Verbs are powerful in procedures.
 Subject, verb, object provides clear active voice construction for your procedure.
 For example, “Product Management develops project plans” is clearer and contains fewer words than “project plans are developed by Project Management.”